dreadl0ck/netcap/README.md

     $ netcap -r UDP.ncap.gz -select Timestamp,SrcPort,DstPort,Length -utc > UDP.csv

-## Inclusion & Exclusion of Encoders
+## Inclusion and Exclusion of Encoders

 The *-encoders* flag can be used to list all available encoders.
 In case not all of them are desired, selective inlcusion and exclusion is possible, by using the *-include* and *-exclude* flags.